 After liposuction treatment, avoid using a bathtub, sauna, or steam room for at least four weeks.
 You will have swelling in the treated region for the first week.
 It gets advised that you practice light self-massage to aid recovery in the treated region.
 Applying cold or hot packs to the treated areas is not recommended.

 The Bottom Line

 Skin plays an essential function in protecting our bodies from the outside world.
 When something is damaged, it is critical to fix it as soon as possible to avoid infection or future issues.
 To date, saunas have not been able to deliver the advantage of wound healing.

-Level 9 Fitness Training infrared sauna after surgery treatment employ innovative heating technology that has the unique ability to heal surgical wounds and any scars quicker and reduce scarring by using infrared LEDs.
-This is something that no other sauna can accomplish.
+At Ambiance Day Spa we offer infrared sauna after surgery or to enjoy the long list of other benefits.
+Whether or not you're healing from a surgical procedure we welcome you to try our saunas.
+We employ innovative heating technology that has the unique ability to heal surgical wounds and any scars quicker and reduce scarring by using infrared LEDs.
+This is something that many other day spas can not accomplish.